|Born||in Davenport, Iowa, USA|

 She duly got jobs modeling for JC Penney, and doing a commercial, which featured her bleached blonde hair.
 She landed small parts on Dennis the Menace (1959) and The Loretta Young Show (1953).
 Director Stanley Kubrick saw Sue on the show and suggested to his partner that they should see her for the role of Lolita (1962).
 She was signed by the Glenn Shaw agency, and Pat Holmes, an agent, brought her down to Kubrick for audition, and won the part of Lolita.

 In 1964, Sue married Hampton Fancher III but the marriage, like the four that would follow, was short-lived.
 She was appearing at the time in such movies as 7 Women (1966), The Flim-Flam Man (1967) and Tony Rome (1967).
 She married Edward Weathers in 1983 but the marriage ended a year later.
 Her third husband was Roland Harrison, an African-American black photographer and football coach.
 The controversy over their marriage made them decide to move to Europe.
-She continued in movies like Evel Knievel (1971), The Magician (1973), and To Love, Perhaps to Die (1973), but wound up divorcing Harrison, in part due to the fallout over the controversy and other problems.
+She continued in movies like Evel Knievel (1971), Game of Murder (1973), and To Love, Perhaps to Die (1973), but wound up divorcing Harrison, in part due to the fallout over the controversy and other problems.

 Sue met Gary "Cotton" Adamson at the Colorado State Penitentiary, where he was serving time for murder and robbery.
 She worked as a cocktail waitress and lived in a hotel in Denver nearby.
 She married him in 1973 and began working for prison reform and conjugal rights.
 Unfortunately this was another short-lived marriage as she divorced him after he committed yet another robbery.
 More films followed including Smash-Up on Interstate 5 (1976), The Astral Factor (1978), Towing (1978), Crash!
 (1976), Don't Push, I'll Charge When I'm Ready (1971) and her final film, Alligator (1980).
 She married a radio engineer, Richard Rudman, but that marriage, like the four before it, ended in divorce.